David K. Cortez, Ph.D.

-Associate Director for Basic Research; Ingram Professor of Cancer Research; Researcher
+Associate Director for Basic Science Research and Shared Resources; Hortense B. Ingram Professor of Cancer Research; Professor of Biochemistry; Associate Professor of Medicine; Researcher

 - Khabele, Dineo, M.D.

-Assistant Professor of Obstetrics and Gynecology; Assistant Professor of Cancer Biology; Gynecological Oncologist
+Associate Professor of Obstetrics and Gynecology; Associate Professor of Cancer Biology; Gynecological Oncologist

 - Lee, Laura A., M.D., Ph.D.

-Assistant Professor of Cell and Developmental Biology; Researcher
+Associate Professor of Cell and Development Biology; Researcher

 - Marnett, Lawrence J., Ph.D.

-Director, Vanderbilt Institute of Chemical Biology; Mary Geddes Stahlman Professor of Cancer Research; Director, A.B.
-Hancock Jr. Memorial Laboratory; Director, Vanderbilt Institute of Chemical Biology; Researcher
+Mary Geddes Stahlman Professor of Cancer Research; University Professor of Biochemistry and Chemistry; Professor of Pharmacology; Director, Vanderbilt Institute of Chemical Biology; Director, A.B.
+Hancock Jr. Memorial Laboratory; Director, Vanderbilt Institute; Researcher

 - Ohi, Melanie D., Ph.D.